Jessie Keane: Career

+Keane sold her wedding dress and bought a second-hand computer with the proceeds to begin her writing career.
+Financially unstable, she penned chick lit novels without success.

-Her first novel, Dirty Game was published in February 2008 and shot straight to the top of the Heatseekers chart, after Jessie phoned a highly popular publisher who commented that Keane's book was "highly gripping".
+After marriage and divorce, she went on to write the acclaimed novel Dirty Game, starring Annie Bailey (later to become Annie Carter).
+She wrote Dirty Game wearing a coat at the computer because she couldn't afford to have central heating installed.
+Her new partner even told her to 'get a proper job'.
+She sent it out to six agents, two came back straight away and one of them said she had someone who might be interested.
+Days later, Keane was offered a 3-book deal for a six-figure sum, and her writing career took off.
+Dirty Game was published in February 2008 and shot up to the top of the Heatseekers chart, after Keane phoned a popular publisher who commented that her book was "highly gripping".

-After the success of Jessie's first book, which featured fictional character Annie Bailey, Keane went on to write a collection of books featuring Bailey.
+After the success of Keane's first book, she went on to write a collection of books featuring Annie Bailey.
 Those books included Dirty Game, Scarlett Woman, Black Widow and Playing Dead.
 In 2008, when her first book was first published, Keane won five National Book Awards.
-Keane's books have been described as "Utterly compelling" by television presenter Lorraine Kelly and also television presenter Phillip Schofield commented that he "couldn't put the book down".
+Keane's books have been described as "utterly compelling" by television presenter Lorraine Kelly and also television presenter Phillip Schofield commented that he "couldn't put the book down".
 "A QUEEN OF CRIME IS BORN," said a major literary critic.

-Her novel, Nameless, was a move away from Annie Bailey, and features the headstrong character, Ruby Darke which her fans raved about.
-Ruby's search for her lost nameless son tugged at everyone's heartstrings and Jessie is currently in talks with a major film company to bring Nameless to the screen..
+Her novel, Nameless, was a move away from Annie Bailey, and features the headstrong character, Ruby Darke and her search for her lost nameless son.
+Keane is currently in talks with a major film company to bring Nameless to the screen.

 Keane released Ruthless in July 2013; it is the fifth book in the much acclaimed Annie Bailey/Carter series.
-Fans are always gasping to get their hands on the next Annie Carter book.
 Then came Lawless which followed Ruby Darke's progress again, then a stand-alone Dangerous and Stay Dead, the sixth of the Annie Bailey/Carter books, released to great critical acclaim.
-And Annie's daughter Layla is going to carry on the family tradition of getting into terrible scrapes in her lovelife and in gangland London.

-Fearless which tapped into Jessie's own Romany background, about a bare-knuckle gypsy boxer called Josh Flynn, followed, then came The Edge - Ruby Darke again - and The Knock, and The Manor is to follow 31 December 2020 and is available for pre-order from Amazon or on Jessie's website www.jessie-keane.co.uk right now.
+This novel follows Annie's daughter Layla, who is going to carry on the family tradition of getting into terrible scrapes in her love life and in gangland London.
+Fearless which tapped into Keane's own Romani background, about a bare-knuckle Romani boxer called Josh Flynn.
+That book was followed by The Edge (Ruby Darke again), The Knock, and The Manor released in 2020.

-Personal life

-Jessie Keane lives in London and Hampshire.